-As far as what occurs within the body in response to alcohol, an allergy causes the immune system to overreact.
-An intolerance, on the other hand, means the digestive system doesn’t process alcohol as it should.
+On the other hand, intolerance means the digestive system doesn’t process alcohol as it should.

-In very rare instances, Hodgkin’s lymphoma can cause symptoms similar to an alcohol allergy or intolerance.
+In rare instances, Hodgkin’s lymphoma can cause symptoms similar to an alcohol allergy or intolerance.

 People with ALDH2 deficiency tend to experience the following symptoms when they drink alcohol: